gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
-1. Put the user status element back to the top of the text area.<br>
-2. Figure out why ChatBot sends two summaries.<br>
+1. Figure out why ChatBot sends two summaries.<br>
-3. Figure out how to set @SystemMessage for ChatBot from the admin page.<br>
+2. Figure out how to set @SystemMessage for ChatBot from the admin page.<br>
-4. Figure out how to implement "Role" for the application, so that the admin is the only one who can generate a summary.<br>
+3. Figure out how to implement "Role" for the application, so that the admin is the only one who can generate a summary.<br>
-5. Add an "End Discussion" button for the admin.<br>
+4. Add an "End Discussion" button for the admin.<br>
-6. Rename "ChatMessage" to "WebSocketMessage", to distinguish it from "TextChatMessage", which are actually text messages sent by users.<br>

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>